Find a job

 - learn about Canadian workplace culture

-- meet new people and build up your networks of contacts
+- meet new people and build up your network of contacts

 Consider starting your own business